- True Cysts

-Buried within the tissue of the pancreas are small collections of cells, termed the Islets of Langerhans.
-The cells of the Islets produce several hormones that are released into the blood and travel to other parts of the body, for example, insulin, glucagon, and somatostatin.
+Buried within the tissue of the pancreas, primarily in the head, are small collections of cells, termed the Islets of Langerhans.
+The cells of the Islets produce several hormones, for example, insulin, glucagon, and somatostatin; that are released into the blood (the islets do not connect with the pancreatic ducts) and travel in the blood to other parts of the body.
 These hormones have effects throughout the body, for example, insulin, which helps to regulate blood sugar levels.
-The hormone-secreting portion of the pancreas - the Islets - is the endocrine part of the pancreas.
+The hormone-secreting portion of the pancreas -- the Islets -- is the endocrine part of the pancreas.

 What are pancreatic cysts?